Nauru Tower

 No analysis available

-I searched for language like "mandatory pool," "required to participate," or "cannot opt out" and found nothing.
-With no evidence of any STR or hotel pool program, mandatory participation is not supported.
+I searched for terms like 'mandatory pool,' 'required to participate,' or 'must be in rental program,' but found no such references.
+Since there is no evidence of STR allowance or a hotel pool program, mandatory participation is also false.

 No analysis available